image of the earth

 Figure 1: A normal degradation curve is expected to look something like this.

-While EVs use Lithium-ion batteries, there are many different variations of Lithium-ion chemistries (the most prominent difference being the materials used for the electrodes).
-A battery’s chemical make-up will influence how it responds to stress.
 In addition to cell chemistry, temperature control techniques differ across vehicle models.
-A major distinction is if the battery pack is cooled and/or heated by air or by liquid.
+A major distinction is whether the battery pack is cooled and/or heated by air or liquid.

 Let’s compare a vehicle with a liquid cooling system to one with a passive air cooling system: the 2015 Tesla Model S and the 2015 Nissan Leaf, respectively.
 The Leaf has an average degradation rate of 4.2%, while the Model S is 2.3%.
-Good thermal management means better protection against degradation.
+Good thermal management means better protection against battery degradation.

 Figure 2: Battery degradation comparison of the 2015 Tesla Model S (liquid cooling) vs. the 2015 Nissan Leaf (passive air cooling).

-State of charge (SOC) and the buffer effect
+EV battery state of charge (SOC) and the buffer effect

 Figure 3: Battery protection buffers control the usable state of charge window for an EV.

-Similarly, 0% isn’t completely empty.
-Since the vehicle owner is unable to access these parts of the battery range for safety and battery life reasons, it is likely that many are unaware of it.
 Thanks to over-the-air software upgrades, it’s possible that the size of the buffer can change over time, as discovered by some Tesla owners in 2019 when they noticed a decrease in their top range.
 Tesla confirmed the upgrade was “to protect the battery and improve longevity.”

 Figure 4: Battery degradation over time for a Chevrolet Volt vs. all vehicles.